-From Seattle / Washington in the U.S., you can take the famed Victoria Clipper, a three-hour, scenic ferry boat that's passenger-only (no cars).
-The Victoria Clipper arrives at the Inner Harbour, so you can just step off and enjoy the sights!
+From Seattle, you can take the famed Victoria Clipper, which is a three-hour, scenic ferry boat that's passenger-only (no cars).
+The Victoria Clipper arrives at the Inner Harbour, so you can just step off and enjoy the sights.

-If you want to take a car to/from Washington State to Victoria, you can take the CoHo ferry from Port Angeles, WA; it takes cars.
+If you want to take a car to/from Washington to Victoria, you can take the Coho ferry from Port Angeles.
+You can bring your car.
 Port Angeles is 2.5 hours by car from Seattle, or you can take a Washington State Ferry from Seattle to Port Angeles.

-Tip #1: Make sure you have the correct travel documents if you are traveling from the U.S.
+Whatever option you choose, make sure you have the correct travel documents if you are traveling from the United States.

-Tip #2 Rent a car on the island: Go car-less for faster travel and use a rental car in Victoria / on Vancouver Island.
-Many rental car agencies will send someone to pick you up at the ferry terminal and take you to your rental car; make sure you ask for / arrange this service in advance.Continue to 13 of 14 below.
+You should also consider renting a car on the island.
+Go car-less for faster travel and use a rental car in Victoria on Vancouver Island.
+Many rental car agencies will send someone to pick you up at the ferry terminal and take you to your rental car.
+Make sure you ask for or arrange this service in advance.Continue to 13 of 14 below.

 13 of 14

-If you want to travel like James Bond (yes, it is that cool), you can take a float plane from Vancouver to Victoria on Harbour Air Seaplanes; it's only 20 minutes and the views are spectacular.
-On the U.S. side, you can take Kenmore Air from Seattle to Victoria, with equally impressive views.
+If you want to travel like James Bond, you can take a float plane from Vancouver to Victoria on Harbour Air Seaplanes.
+It's only 20 minutes and the views are spectacular.
+On the U.S. side, you can take Kenmore Air from Seattle to Victoria, which offers equally impressive views.

 14 of 14

-Plan for at Least Two Days in Victoria (Minimum One Overnight)
+Plan for at Least Two Days (Minimum One Overnight)

-A lot of travel guides claim you can do Victoria from Vancouver as a "day trip."
+A lot of travel guides claim you can do Victoria from Vancouver as a day trip.
 You can get up at the crack of dawn to be on the 7 a.m. ferry leaving Vancouver (Tsawwassen), spend the day exploring the city in a frenzy, then get on the last boat back (9 p.m. or 10 p.m., depending on the season).
-This is possible.

 From Seattle, be aware that the Victoria Clipper takes three hours, so plan accordingly.